genjispepp/MyPortfolioApp/README.md

 # MyPortfolioApp

-A simple To Do List app using firebase.
+A simple To Do List app using firebase and SwiftUI.

 # Features